nicofirst1/MotionBot/Journal.md

 * With the previous change the calls of cvtColor went down to 1.5 times for frame.
 The total time dropped by by 25%

 ## face_FaceRecognizer.predict
-* Taking up 10% of time with 0.117 seconds per call.
+* Taking up 10% of time with 0.2 seconds per call.
 * Try to use paralleling programming

+## dilate
+* It is been called 1.3 times per frame, and takes up 10% of total time